MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prntfont/ns-prntfont-_uff_fileheader.md

  - UFF_FILEHEADER
 ---

-# _UFF_FILEHEADER structure

 ## -description

-The UFF_FILEHEADER structure is used to define the contents of <a href="/windows-hardware/drivers/print/customized-font-management">Unidrv font format files</a> (.uff files).
+The UFF_FILEHEADER structure is used to define the contents of [Unidrv font format files](/windows-hardware/drivers/print/customized-font-management) (.uff files).

 ## -struct-fields